-Students must take EDSP 6003 and ELDR 5203, two sequential statistics classes, and one qualitative research course at the 5000 or 6000 level as determined by their advisor.
+Students must take EDSP 6003 (Single-Subject Research), two sequential statistics classes, and three or four additional research courses at the 5000 or 6000 level as determined by their advisor.

-Mentorship Requirement
+Residence Requirement

-Two semesters of mentorship, EDSP 6913 (Mentorship in Teaching) and EDSP 6913 (Mentorship in Research), supervised by a TWU Teacher Education faculty member.
+Two semesters of mentorship (i.e., EDSP 6913) supervised by a TWU Teacher Education faculty member replaces the residency requirement.
 One of these individual studies is a supervised university teaching experience; the other is a supervised research experience.